thrkll/reykjavik-weather-bot/README.md

 ## Usage

+If you want to host the bot yourself:

-1. Replace "API_KEY" with Telegram API token.
+1. Replace "API_KEY" with a Telegram API token.

 2. Run reykjavik-weather-bot.